FileWave Anywhere Help Menus

 215487958754,Windows,"PR-Sal-1258","that other device","south site","654321"

-The data can be in pretty much any order, but it must include at minimum a device name, and an OS Type.
+The columns can be in any order, but a placeholder import must include at least a device name and OS Type.
+When updating existing devices, include a reliable matching field such as serial number.

-- Preview your upload and continue to the Map Fields
+- Preview your upload and continue to Map Fields.

 Map Fields